AlexusBlack/acf-feeds-for-gravity-forms/svn/trunk/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In Gravity Form select `ACF Feeds` settings
 4. Create a new ACF Feed
-5. Enter ACF target selector or leave it empty for current/post page
+5. Enter ACF target selector or leave it empty for the current/post page
 6. Map you form fields to ACF fields of your target

 == Frequently Asked Questions ==

-= How I can target page where my form is located? =
+= How I can target the page where my form is located? =

 Leave the target field empty, empty field means current page/post.